Lake Mead: Recreation and marinas

 Lake Mead provides many types of recreation to locals and visitors, including boating, fishing, swimming, sunbathing, and water skiing.
-Four marinas are located on Lake Mead: Las Vegas Boat Harbor and Lake Mead Marina (in Hemenway Harbor, NV) operated by the Gripentogs, and Callville Bay (in Callville Bay, NV) and Temple Bar (in Arizona.)
+Four marinas are located on Lake Mead: Las Vegas Boat Harbor and Lake Mead Marina (in Hemenway Harbor, NV) operated by the Gripentogs, and Callville Bay (in Callville Bay, NV) and Temple Bar (in Arizona).
 The area has many coves with rocky cliffs and sandy beaches.

+Between 2007-2015, Lake Mead has had the most fatalities of any national park with 317 deaths, and the vast majority of them being drownings.
+However, this is in comparison to 120 million recreational during that time.

-Several small to medium-sized islands occur in the lake area depending on the water level.
+Several small to medium-sized islands occur in the lake area depending on the water level, the largest of which is Oberlink Island.
 The Alan Bible Visitor Center hosts the Alan Bible Botanical Garden, a small garden of cactus and other plants native to the Mojave Desert.
 The Grand Wash is a recreational area located in the north side of the lake.

 On October 28, 1971, Lake Mead hosted the 1st ever B.A.S.S Bassmaster Classic.
 This fishing site was a "mystery lake" and the 24 anglers were not told of the location of the tournament until their plane was in the air.
 The "winner take all" payout of $10,000 was won by Bobby Murray of Arkansas.

 The Desert Princess, operated by Lake Mead Cruises, is a three-level paddle wheeler certified by the U.S. Coast Guard to carry 275 passengers.
 It cruises to the Hoover Dam five days a week.